Employer Tax Credits, Part 2

 Example #2

-Assume that XYZ Company has 70 employees, and they all make under $100,000 in compensation.
+Assume that XYZ Company has 70 employees, and they all make under $100,000 in FICA compensation.
 XYZ Company makes a $1,500 contribution to each employee.

-To determine the contribution credit, XYZ Company multiplies 70 employees by the $1,000 maximum credit for a total of $70,000.
-Because XYZ Company has over 50 employees, it reduces the amount of the credit by multiplying the number of employees over the 50-employee limit (20) by 2% for a total of 40%.
-XYZ Company must then multiply $70,000 by 40% to determine the reduced credit amount, which is $28,000.
+To determine the contribution credit in the first year of the employer’s eligibility, XYZ Company multiplies 70 employees by the $1,500 contribution for a total of $105,000, which multiplied by the applicable percentage of 100% is still $105,000.
+However, because the employer cannot receive a credit for more than $1,000 per employee, the credit is reduced to $70,000.
+Further, because XYZ Company has over 50 employees, it must reduce the amount of the credit by multiplying the number of employees over the 50-employee limit (20) by 2% for a total of 40%.
+XYZ Company must then multiply $70,000 by 40% to determine the amount by which the credit must be reduced, which is $28,000.
 The credit for the first year equals $42,000 ($70,000 - $28,000).

 Assuming that the number of employees stays the same, the credit will be the same for the plan’s second year.
-The credit is reduced in years three through five—and then eliminated in year six.

 Additional Details on the Start-up and Contribution Credits